 September 21 Richard invites me for an afternoon aboard his Swede 41 Sleipnir.
-After he left me the tiller for three unforgettable hours on Fehmarnsund, I must warn you straight away: Never sail this one, as this sailing Elysium is a dangerous, momentous experience.
-Not so much due the heel or for being so close to the sea.
-The problem of such an adventure is rather that it spoils you for the regular mainstream “Super-multioptional can do anything boat” without creating a desire for more.
+Haven spent three unforgettable hours at the tiller of his boat on Fehmarnsund, I warn you straight away: Never sail this one.
+Not due to heel or for being so close to the sea.
+The experience is addicting and spoils you for the regular mainstream “multioptional can do anything boat”.

-If you are interested in sailing and square metre boats, you find two observations irritating.
-First, the boat has plenty of cloth.
-There is a 47 square meter light wind “weapon” at the bow fitting, called “Code Zero” in today’s regatta lingo.
+If you are interested in sailing and square metre boats in particular, you find two observations irritating.
+First, this boat has plenty of cloth.
+There is a 47 square meter light wind “weapon” at the bow fitting, called “Code Zero”.
 Approaching the Fehmarnsund Bridge we try it and keep a old X-yacht behind, which I always dislike to meet in light air conditions.
-So the day can’t start better for little boys like us.
+So the ride could not begin better for little boys like us.

 Already with jib and main, the displacement/sail ratio is as strong as 5.2.
 With the mentioned light wind weapon instead of the jib, it come with an impressive 6.
 It may be interesting to note how this value comes together.
 Well, here the sail area is offset against the displacement using the following formula: 2nd root of the sail area in sq. m., divided by 3rd root of the displacement in metric tons.
 Common cruising yachts are afloat with 3.5 – 4, modern boats with 4.3 – 5.
 A displacement/sail ratio of 4 in little wind is boring, 5 means hope, 6 = smile.